fredriko/nlp-data-readiness/docs/data-readiness-levels.md

 **Band A** concerns the **utility** of data.
 The utility of the data concerns the way in which the data is intended to be
 used: Is the data enough to solve the task at hand?

 A project should strive for data readiness at Band A - Level 1.
 Note that the Data Readiness Levels should be interpreted with respect to a given task.
 Data that is at Band A for a Task X might be considered Band B for a Task Y, simply because the requirements on the data are different in the two tasks.
-For Task A it could be enough if the data is clean and representative of the domain, while for Task Y it could need to be annotated with the appropriate information.
+For Task A it could be enough if the data is clean and representative of the domain, while for Task Y the data could need to be annotated with the appropriate information.